Recovery after surgery

-Your medical team will talk to you about your recovery – it may take a few days or a week to recover from a less complex operation, but it can take a few months to recover from major surgery.
-Follow your surgeon’s advice, and try to be patient and allow yourself time to recover.
+After every surgery there is a period of recovery.
+How long this takes will depend on your age, the type of surgery you had, and your general health.
+It may take a few days or a week to recover from a less complex operation, but it can take a few months to recover from major surgery.
+It’s important to follow your surgeon’s advice, and try to be patient and allow yourself time to recover.

 Learn more about: